DaniAGonzalez/Interpretability-Protein-Function-Prediction/README.md

 Explainability analyses (attention, integrated gradients, mutagenesis)

-Figures and visualizations
+#### Figures and Visualizations

-All figures shown in the technical report (attention profiles, integrated gradients, deletion scanning heatmaps) are generated programmatically within the notebook

-No pre-rendered images are stored separately; running the notebook reproduces all results and plots
+All figures shown in the technical report—including attention profiles, integrated gradients analyses, and deletion scanning heatmaps—are generated programmatically within the notebook.
+No pre-rendered images are stored separately; running the notebook reproduces all figures and results.

-Installation
+#### Installation
 pip install torch transformers captum scikit-learn pandas numpy matplotlib seaborn biopython obonet

-Tested on
+#### Tested On

 Python 3.11